 Spoilers ahead for Spider-Man: Far From Home.
 Spidey fans have come a long way.
-After that multi-channel trolling campaign from Tom Holland and his Spider-Man costars, Zendaya and Jacob Batalon all the way back in February (in which the famously spoiler-prone actor finally revealed the real title for the upcoming sequel, No Way Home), a trailer has finally arrived.
-And it only took six months — but who’s counting?
+After that multi-channel trolling campaign from Tom Holland and his Spider-Man costars, Zendaya and Jacob Batalon all the way back in February (in which the famously spoiler-prone actor finally revealed the real title for the upcoming sequel), and a teaser released in August, we now have two (!)
+No Way Home trailers — and they’re equal parts exciting and terrifying.

 A brief refresher: As announced via video Instagram posts to both the Spider-Man movie account and Tom Holland's own, the new film is titled Spider-Man: No Way Home.
 In a low-key video, posted on Feb.
 24, Holland, Zendaya, and Batalon convene outside director Jon Watts' office.
 Holland tells his friends, "He gave us a fake name again," a nod to the trio each posting a different "official" title for the movie the day before.
 (Sending love to those who really wanted the title to be "Home-Wrecker," "Home Slice," or "Phone Home.")
 "I just don't understand why he keeps doing this," Holland continues in the video, though his friends are not surprised: Holland is notorious for spilling secrets about the projects he's on.

 But as the group walks out of the main office, they unwittingly pass by a whiteboard cluttered with countless hilarious home-related titles riffing on the previous Homecoming and Far From Home movies.
 There are even some pandemic nods with "Work From Home" and "Homeschooled" scribbled on the board.
 In the middle of them all, though, was the true name: No Way Home.

 The clip ends with a swell of Spidey music and the note, "Only in theaters this Christmas."